Author: Damian Gemza

 developer tools using the F12 key, then open the Network tab, and select the Offline checkbox and refresh

 the page.
 You will find out that the application cannot work without an Internet connection.

 In Angular 6 we gained a very convenient option, thanks to which we can use one command to configure the PWA mechanism in our application.
-Thanks to that we save ourselves the effort of modifying individual project files.
+Thanks to that, we can save ourselves the effort of modifying individual project files.
 In order to add PWA to your application, type the following command in the terminal:

 ng add @angular/pwa

 After performing the above command, some new files have been created in our project and some existing ones have been modified.

 ngsw-config.json— this contains the Service Workers configuration, thanks to which it is possible to cache application data in PWA;

 manifest.json— in this file you will find the configuration of the application's appearance.
 Here you can also change the name of the application, change the background and theme color;